Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 F-1-D holders are NOT auto-enrolled in National Health Insurance Service (NHIS) at ARC issuance.
 The F-series visa category falls under the 6-month residency rule: NHIS enrollment as a regional subscriber (지역가입자) becomes mandatory after 6 months of continuous residence in Korea.

-The foreign regional subscriber premium minimum is currently approximately ₩152,790 per month including long-term care insurance, set by an MOHW administrative rule that pegs foreign regional subscribers to the average premium of all NHIS subscribers (higher than the domestic regional floor).
+The foreign regional subscriber premium is set by an MOHW administrative rule that pegs foreign regional subscribers to the average premium of all NHIS subscribers (higher than the domestic regional floor), which works out to around ₩150,000 or more per month including long-term care insurance.
+The figure is recalculated annually, so confirm the current amount with NHIS.
 Once you cross the 6-month threshold, expect a notice from NHIS by mail at your registered ARC address.

 The NHIS exemption option.
 If your private insurance provides coverage equivalent to NHIS benefits, you can apply for an exemption (재외국민 및 외국인 근로자 건강보험 가입 제외 신청) within 14 days of becoming eligible.
 Equivalence is reported to require approximately ₩1 billion in lifetime medical coverage including outpatient care and pregnancy.
 Most nomad-style insurance products do not reach that bar.
 Exemption is realistic mainly for F-1-D holders whose employer provides a comprehensive corporate international policy.